Vojislav Šešelj: Postgraduate

-Immediately after graduating in 1976, Šešelj wanted a job as assistant lecturer at the University of Sarajevo's Faculty of Law, however, no assistant positions were posted at the faculty for the following school year leaving him with nothing to apply for. Šešelj saw the unusual situation as Muhić's personal revenge for Šešelj's public criticism.
+Immediately after graduating in 1976, Šešelj wanted a job as assistant lecturer at the University of Sarajevo's faculty of law; however, no assistant positions were posted at the faculty for the following school year, leaving him with nothing to apply for. Šešelj saw the unusual situation as Muhić's personal revenge for Šešelj's public criticism.

-Realizing his minimal chances of getting hired at the Faculty of Law in Sarajevo, Šešelj turned his attention to other faculties.
-While preparing his application for the Faculty of Law in Mostar (at the time organizationally transforming from a remote unit of Sarajevo's law faculty into a separate independent educational entity) where they needed assistants for courses on constitutional law, he learned of an assistant job posting at Sarajevo University's Faculty of Political Science for a course called "Political Parties and Organizations" and decided instead to apply there.
+Realizing he had minimal chances of getting hired at the faculty of law in Sarajevo, Šešelj turned his attention to other faculties.
+While preparing his application for the faculty of law in Mostar (at the time organizationally transforming from a remote unit of Sarajevo's law faculty into a separate independent educational entity) where they needed assistants for courses on constitutional law, he learned of an assistant job posting at Sarajevo University's faculty of political science for a course called "Political Parties and Organizations" and decided instead to apply there.
 He had friends, such as Zdravko Grebo, Rodoljub Marjanović, and Milan Tomić, already working at the faculty as assistants, while Grebo's mother was the faculty's dean.

-After learning that the 'Political Parties and Organizations' course was taught by professor Atif Purivatra, a friend and political companion of Muhić, Šešelj withdrew his application, fearing a rejection that would reflect badly on future vocational efforts.
-Through Grebo's mother, Šešelj learned the faculty was about to establish the Department for People's Defense where many assistants would be needed.
+After learning that the 'Political Parties and Organisations' course was taught by professor Atif Purivatra, a friend and political companion of Muhić, Šešelj withdrew his application, fearing a rejection that would reflect badly on future vocational efforts.
+Through Grebo's mother, Šešelj learned the faculty was about to establish the Department for People's Defence, where many assistants would be needed.

-In parallel, Šešelj began postgraduate studies, enrolling in November 1976 at the University of Belgrade's Faculty of Law.
-Due to employment obligations in Sarajevo, he didn't move to Belgrade, but instead went there two to three times a month to attend lectures and obtain literature.
-He earned a master's degree in June 1978 with a masters thesis titled The Marxist Concept of an Armed People.
+During this time, Šešelj also began his postgraduate studies, enrolling in November 1976 at the University of Belgrade's faculty of law.
+Due to employment obligations in Sarajevo, he did not move to Belgrade, but instead travelled there twice a month to attend lectures and obtain literature.
+He earned his master's degree in June 1977 with a thesis titled The Marxist Concept of an Armed People.

 In 1978, he spent two and a half months at the Grand Valley State Colleges in the US in its exchange program with the University of Sarajevo.

-Also in 1978, after returning from the U.S., Šešelj began pursuing a doctorate at the Belgrade University's Faculty of Law.
-After submitting his dissertation in early fall 1979, he chose specialization at the University of Greifswald in East Germany.
-He earned his doctorate on 26 November 1979 after successfully defending his dissertation (doctoral thesis) titled The Political Essence of Militarism and Fascism, which made him the youngest PhD holder in Yugoslavia at 25 years of age.
+Also in 1978, after returning from the U.S., Šešelj began pursuing a doctorate at the Belgrade University's faculty of law.
+After submitting his dissertation in early autumn 1979, he chose specialisation at the University of Greifswald in East Germany.
+He earned his doctorate on 26 November 1979, after successfully defending his dissertation titled The Political Essence of Militarism and Fascism, which made him the youngest PhD holder in Yugoslavia at 25 years of age.

-In December 1979 Šešelj joined the Yugoslav People's Army to serve his mandatory military service and was stationed in Belgrade.
-He completed his army service in November 1980, but in the meantime he had lost his position at the University of Sarajevo's Faculty of Political Sciences.
+In December 1979, Šešelj joined the Yugoslav People's Army to serve his mandatory military service and was stationed in Belgrade.
+He completed his army service in November 1980, but in the meantime he had lost his position at the University of Sarajevo's faculty of political sciences.